The Value of a Place Brand

 There’s Just Something About The Place…

 Buffalo/WNY is getting a moment in the “entrepreneurial spotlight”.
 And yet, the region still does not have a recognizable place brand let alone a sustainable one.
 Folks want to celebrate architecture, tourism, or cultural activities, or a cheap place to live as the “Buffalo Brand”…. just like a dozen other cities.
-Or worse, positioning Buffalo as an “All American City”, along with 600 other communities with the same “made for no one” brand.

 Within the region’s entrepreneurial groups many see a more applicable differentiation- innovative entrepreneurship.
 Like Buffalo innovators a hundred years ago, a new breed of innovative entrepreneur is alive and kickin’.
 And like their predecessors, these entrepreneurs are not just creating new products, but new ways of working, creating cultures, and breaking through boundaries.